 ontents Page

 Introduction 3

 Programme Developer, Dr. Brenna Bry 5

 Blueprints Programmes 5

 Archways 6

 Agencies Delivering MAP 6

 The Programme 7

 What Does a School Receive In Adopting MAP?
 9

 What Is the Mentoring for Achievement Programme?
 9

 What Are the Aims of the Programme?
 10

 What Makes MAP Effective?
 10

 What does MAP Mentor Training Involve?
 11

 Why Is MAP Done During School time?
 12

 What Happens In MAP Mentoring - Weekly & Monthly?
 12

 What does the Mentor Actually Do In Individual or Group Mentoring?
 13

 What Are the Time Requirements For MAP?
 14

 The Weekly Individual Session - A More Detailed Breakdown 14

 The Weekly Group Session - A More Detailed Breakdown 15

 Schools & Other Lead Agencies 17

 What are the Set-Up Requirements? (left click to open) 19

 What Needs To Be Done Before the Mentor Meets the Mentee?
 19

 The Selection Process (left click to open) 21

 Home Contact 21

 The Ongoing Weekly Session With the Mentee - Script 22

 Working With the Teachers 29

 Filling In the Weekly Report Form With the Teacher - 2 Scripts 30

 GDPR Privacy Notice for Schools, Lead Agencies and MAP Mentors 35

 Research 36

-Forms 39
+20

+Forms Many and the of Hadanston dia a second and a second a second and a second and a second and a second and a second an 39 41

-Memorandum of Understanding (3 versions - left click to open) 41
+Memorandum of Understanding (3 versions - left click to open) 41 61

-Student Selection Form 61
+Student Information Dogument 63

-Student Information Document 63
+Student Information Document 63 67

-Behaviours/Actions List 67
+Behaviours/Actions List 70

-Weekly Report Forms - Primary & Secondary 70
+Weekly Report Forms - Primary & Secondary 70 72

-Weekly Points Record 72
+Weekly Points Record 73

-Overall Points Bar Graphs 73
+Overall Points Bar Graphs

-Group Rules 74
+Group Pules Weekly Pecerd

 Group Rules Weekly Record 75 76

-Weekly Online Mentoring Survey - WOMS 76 77

-MAP Permission/Consent Forms + GDPR Privacy Notices - Parents Research Consent Forms 77 85
+MAP Permission/Consent Forms + GDPR Privacy Notices - Parents 70 77

+Research Consent Forms 7 7 85